Live chat with Spark Sport boss at 11am. Leave a question now

 Spark Sport will offer all games live and on-demand.

-All of he All Blacks' pool games, plus the AB's presumed quarter-final, will also be screened on free-to-air partner TVNZ, on a one-hour delay.
+All the All Blacks' pool games, plus the AB's presumed quarter-final, will also be screened on free-to-air partner TVNZ, on a one-hour delay.

 The state broadcaster will also screen both the semis and the final live.